krischik/SteemRubyTutorial/Documents/Part-3.md

 rescue => error
 ```

-I am using Kernel::abort so the code snipped including error handler can be copy pasted into other scripts
+I am using Kernel::abort so the code snipped including error handler can be copy pasted into other scripts.
+You certainly don't want to continue the script when the global properties are not available.

 ```ruby
    Kernel::abort("Error reading global properties:\n".red + error.to_s)